geodynamics/aspect/cookbooks/gplates/doc/gplates.md

 **Important note:** The Mesh creation routine in GPlates has significantly changed from version 1.3 to 1.4.
-In GPlates 1.4 and later the user has to make sure that the number of longitude intervals is set as twice the number of latitude intervals, the &ldquo;Place node points at centre of latitude/longitude cells&rdquo; box is **un**checked and the &ldquo;Latitude/Longitude extents&rdquo; are set to &ldquo;Use Global Extents.&rdquo; does check for most possible combinations that can not be read and will cancel the calculation in these cases, however some mistakes can not be checked against from the information provided in the GPlates file.
+In GPlates 1.4 and later the user has to make sure that the number of longitude intervals is set as twice the number of latitude intervals, the "Place node points at centre of latitude/longitude cells" box is **un**checked and the "Latitude/Longitude extents" are set to "Use Global Extents." does check for most possible combinations that can not be read and will cancel the calculation in these cases, however some mistakes can not be checked against from the information provided in the GPlates file.

 After creating the Velocity Domain Points the user should see the created points and their velocities indicated as points and arrows in GPlates.
-To export the calculated velocities one would use the &ldquo;Reconstruction
+To export the calculated velocities one would use the "Reconstruction
-$\rightarrow$ Export&rdquo; menu.
+$\rightarrow$ Export" menu.
 In this dialog the user may specify the time instant or range at which the velocities shall be exported.
-The only necessary option is to include the &ldquo;Velocities&rdquo; data type in the &ldquo;Add Export&rdquo; sub-dialog.
+The only necessary option is to include the "Velocities" data type in the "Add Export" sub-dialog.
 The velocities need to be exported in the native GPlates `*.gpml` format, which is based on XML and can be read by .
 In case of a time-range the user needs to add a pattern specifier to the name to create a series of files.
 The `%u` flag is especially suited for the interaction with ,